dib-lab/2022-dominating-set-differential-abundance-example/README.md

 You will need `conda` to be installed in order to run this workflow.
 You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/en/latest/miniconda.html).

-First, clone the repository to your machine.
+After installing conda, clone the repository to your machine.

 ```
 git clone https://github.com/taylorreiter/2022-dominating-set-differential-abundance-example.git